Arcadia-Science/readlif/README.md

 Changelog
 ======
+#### 0.4.1
+- Fixed critical documentaiton error:
+    - `LifImage.scale` is in px/µm, not px/nm for X and Y dimensions

 #### 0.4.0
 - Added support for tiled images
     - `m` was added as a new dimension (for tiled images)